microsoft/MicrosoftCloud/tutorials/Tutorial - Audio-Video Calling from a Custom App into a Teams Meeting.md

     import './App.css';
     ```

     > NOTE: You'll see how the `CallComposite` component is used later in this exercise.
-It provides the core UI functionality for Azure Communication Services to enable making a call from the app into a Microsoft Teams meeting.
+It provides the core UI functionality for Azure Communication Services to enable making an audio/video call from the app into a Microsoft Teams meeting.

 1. Locate the `App` component and perform the following tasks:
     - Take a moment to examine the `useState` definitions in the component.